-- This recipe is the best crowd-pleaser as it makes 24 small-bite cookies.
-They are perfect to serve at Thanksgiving alongside my butterscotch cookies or molasses crinkle cookies!
+- Perfect for serving a crowd- this recipe makes 24 small-bite pumpkin cheesecake cookies.
+They are perfect for a Thanksgiving dessert alongside my butterscotch cookies or molasses crinkles!

 - With warm fall spices and pumpkin flavor, it is a perfect fall treat to make during pumpkin season.